Bannister Mall

-Bannister Mall was a shopping mall in the southeast corner of Kansas City, Missouri opened on August 6, 1980.
-After nearly 27 years of operation, the mall closed on May 31, 2007.
+Bannister Mall was a shopping mall in the southeast corner of Kansas City, Missouri.
+It opened on August 6, 1980.
+After nearly 27 years of operation, it closed on May 31, 2007.
 It was originally anchored by Macy's (which became Dillard's in 1986), JCPenney, The Jones Store, and Sears.

 History

 Bannister Mall was built and opened in August 1980 at 5600 Bannister Road in Kansas City, Missouri between I-435 and Hillcrest Road.
 The area was once the site of the Three Trails (Santa Fe, California, and Oregon) and the Santa Fe trail actually crossed the original property.
 The mall was one of the largest malls in the Kansas City area and in the region in a previously vital and vibrant shopping area.
 The mall's original anchors were Macy's, JCPenney, The Jones Store and Sears.
 In the early 1980s, Bannister Mall was the "place to go" with a draw over a large area that was mostly from South Kansas City, suburban Jackson County, Missouri, and Johnson County, Kansas.
 In 1988-1990, an area north and east of the mall called Benjamin Plaza was added to the commercial retail area.

 In the late 1980s, bus service from mid-town Kansas city was extended to the area, and by the mid to late 1990s with newer and more desirable developments further south and in Johnson County Kansas, the area began to wane.
 Also, due to consistent crime, the area around Bannister Mall earned a bad reputation.
 This combination led to the present blight of the area.
 JCPenney closed in 2000, followed by Dillard's in 2002 and The Jones Store in early 2005.
 In 2006, Sears closed leaving the mall anchor-less.
 Bannister Mall once hosted 180 stores, but by 2007 only 50 stores were open.

 In April 2007, it was announced that due to low population and rising costs of operation that the mall would close.
 At the time, only half of the mall was open, with the northern part blocked off.
 The failure of the mall was largely due to migration to the suburbs and a perception of the area being unsafe.
 The only new construction in the area is the replacement of the Kansas City Fire Department's Fire Station 41, which once was facing Bannister Road and now is facing Hillcrest Road.
 The nearby Walmart Supercenter closed in January 2007, which was a day before a new Walmart opened on the site of the former Blue Ridge Mall now called Blue Ridge Crossing.
 The Bannister Wal-Mart was one of the company's earliest Hypermart stores, but it later changed to the Supercenter format.
 At the end of May 2007, Bannister Mall closed its doors.